HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The most prevalent `<head>` breaking tag was the `<img>` element, affecting 29% of desktop and 22% of mobile instances of the issue.
 Comparatively, the 2022 chapter found `<img>` tags misapplied on 10% of mobile pages and 10% of desktop pages.
 The likely difference comes from deprecated implementation methods for third-party tools.

 Misapplied `<div>` tags also substantially increased from 2022.
 In 2024, 11% of desktop and 10% of mobile pages had the `<div>` element in the `<head>`.
-That’s more than a three times increase from 2022 when the invalid `<head>` occurred on 4% of desktop pages and 4% of mobile pages.
+That's more than a three times increase from 2022 when the invalid `<head>` occurred on 4% of desktop pages and 4% of mobile pages.

 ## Canonicalization

-Canonicalization is the process of identifying the "preferred” version of a document when multiple versions are available.
+Canonicalization is the process of identifying the "preferred" version of a document when multiple versions are available.
 This is often necessary when a website has the same content accessible through different URLs, such as with HTTP/HTTPS, www/non-www, trailing slashes, query parameters, and other variations.

 `canonical` tags are signals for search engines about which version of the content to return in search results.
 While they are not directives like meta robots, they do serve as "strong hints."
 They benefit SEO by mitigating duplicate content, consolidating signals such as links to page variations, and allowing webmasters to better manage content syndication.